 Methods Threshold Requirements/Process Approval

 (ex GST) Authority

 Direct Source/Single Source Selection Up to \$200 Where it is possible and cost effective two quotes must be obtained.
 In the case of small purchases, such as office supplies, where obtaining formal quotes is not possible or cost effective (staff time) effort must be made to obtain best value for money through phone, enquiries or online research to compare prices.
 Based on delegated authority levels per Instrument of delegation of financial responsibilities and powers

 Direct Source/Single From \$201 to At least two quotes Based on

 Source Selection \$10,000 delegated

 authority levels

 per Instrument of

-delegation of financial
+delegation of

+financial

 responsibilities

-and powers

-Limited bidding \$10,001 - \$20,000 Depending on the nature Chief Executive
+Limited bidding \$10,001 - \$20,000 Depending on the nature and powers Chief Executive

-Emitted bluding \$20,001 - \$100,000 of the purchase use Request for quotes (RFQ) or Request for Proposal (RFP).
+Emirica blading \$20,001 - \$20,000 of the purchase use Request for quotes (RFQ) or Request for Proposal (RFP).
 In each case at least 3 quotes or proposals must be Secretary- General

 Above \$100,000 obtained and evaluated.
 Governing Board

 Open Competitive Above \$100,000 Open market bidding Governing Board

-Bidding (National and process Py Paguest for Proposal
+Bidding (National and process

-International) By Request for Proposal (RFP)
+International) By Request for Proposal

-Goods and services (-)
+Goods and services including consultancy services (RFP)

-including consultancy

-services